drewbarontini/dotfiles/vim/UltiSnips/README.md

 # Vim Snippets

-These are all Vim snippets through [UltiSnips](https://github.com/SirVer/ultisnips).
+These are all Vim snippets through [UltiSnips](https://github.com/SirVer/ultisnips) that are used in [drewbarontini/dotfiles](https://github.com/drewbarontini/dotfiles).

 - All filetypes
 - Bash